nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 ## Saturday 27-May-2023

 Completed implementing an Express server with Jest tests and GitHub Action that builds, tests, and deploys the server to Azure App Service.
-Next step is to apply what I've learned here to LingoBingo API server so that tests can be implemented and deployment is automatic. :tada:
+Next step is to apply what I've learned to LingoBingo API server so that tests can be implemented and deployment will be automatic. :tada:

 ## Friday 26-May-2023